 Because Mass is not celebrated on Good Friday, extra consecrated hosts are reserved after Communion for the Good Friday service.
 These hosts are carried in a solemn procession for reservation in the tabernacle.
 During the procession, Tantum Ergo Sacramentum or another eucharistic song is sung.

 Recalling Jesus' request of his disciples to stay awake and pray in the Garden of Gethsemane before his arrest (Luke 22:39-46), parishioners are invited to stay and pray before the Blessed Sacrament.
 Like the angel who appeared to Jesus, we have the opportunity to comfort Jesus in his agony as he prepares himself for what is to come, the suffering he will endure for our sake.
 The Mass concludes quietly as the altar is stripped in preparation for Good Friday.

-A special collection to support seminarian education will be taken up in all parishes in Arkansas on Holy Thursday.
+A special collection to support seminarian education is taken up in all parishes in Arkansas on Holy Thursday.
 Look for the envelope in your parish or donate online.
 Before Mass, consider visiting area churches to say a prayer.
 Traditionally, Catholics visited churches to pray on Holy Thursday.
 This evolved from the practice of Christian pilgrimages to the holy sites where Jesus lived, preached and experienced his passion, death and resurrection.